Through December 29th

 The installation is modeled on a mosque, and is thus both perverse and sacred.
 Rhoades has taken the Pussy Words, the most vulgar element of the work, and elevated them to the heavens by dissolution into pure light.
 He has meanwhile taken the reproductive function of sex, held sacred by religion, and left it as a vulgar spill on the floor.
 What makes Rhoades especially interesting is that in making the carnal transcendent he does not sanitize it, and in bringing the sacred down to earth he nevertheless celebrates the glory of fecundity.
 His PeaRoeFoam makes the same point: seeds and eggs might be nasty, but they are a powerful blend.

 The relationship between above and below in this exhibit is crucial.
 Sutter’s Mill is a structure built from remnants of Perfect World, which Rhoades claimed to be the largest artwork ever made.
 If you had visited Perfect World and signed a waiver, you would have climbed into a one-person lift and been carried aloft to view the scaffolding from above.
 There you would have discovered a vast, scale reproduction of Rhoades’s parents’ vegetable garden.
 Exploring The Creation Myth on the first floor while repeatedly raising my eyes to the insistent warmth on the second ensured that Rhoades’s maxim was in force: it was all one artwork.
 The pornography he was ingesting was indeed being processed in the machinery of his body and spirit, ultimately transmogrified into the intricacy of My Madinah: in pursuit of my ermitage...
 The direct architectural connection between the first and second floor embodies the union Rhoades sought between the rawly transgressive and ethereally transcendent.
 Just as Rhoades carried visitors above and below at Perfect World, we ascend and descend between the two floors of the ICA, with all that this implies.
 CHERRY Makita operates through the relationship between its main floor, sub-floor, and its attic, and The Creation Myth also has three levels.
 Sutter’s Mill is continuously assembled and disassembled throughout the run of the exhibit, in an endless loop of rising, falling, and rising again.
 I suspect that Rhoades wants us to be up and down simultaneously so that our comfortable categories and distinctions no longer apply.
-Once he knocks us loose from fixity, perhaps in a moment of disorientation we can experience revelation.
+Once he knocks us loose from fixity, perhaps we can experience revelation.